Will There Be a Secret Rapture?

 Apparently these first-century Christians had expected Jesus to return during their lifetime.
 When some died before He came back to the earth, they were concerned and confused.
 To encourage them, Paul appeals to their faith in Jesus’ resurrection and the promise of a resurrection of the faithful when He returns.

 Notice that this passage does not include any warning about or even a reference to the Great Tribulation at the end of the age.
 Paul wasn’t warning them to be mindful of their Christian responsibilities so they could be among those who were “caught up together” to “meet the Lord in the air” to escape difficult times.
-In fact, if the faithful are dead and in their graves, why would they even need to be snatched away to escape the Tribulation?
+In fact, if the faithful are dead and in their graves, why would they even need to be snatched away to escape the Great Tribulation?
 By reading the full context we see that Paul reminded them of the promise of the resurrection of the faithful when Jesus returns.

 Clearly he is writing about a resurrection, not a rapture.